-Key features of these actions/services include providing both academic and Social/Emotional supports to our students as they progress through the post COVID pandemic era.
+Key features of these actions/services include providing both academic and social/emotional supports to our students as they progress through the post COVID pandemic era.
 Students and families suffered in many ways from isolation during social distancing.
 As a result of data review, the school showed an increase in referrals to SST teams, and to our Mental Health Specialist.
+As a result, these conditions will be a focus to both increase and improve these services.